|

 In Westdale Properties v.
 Reisher (Div Court, 2023) the Divisional Court considered, and dismissed, a landlord's motion to quash an RTA s.210 appeal on being of "devoid of merit", in part due to the failure of the LTB to allow adequate 'testing' (cross-examination) of evidence:[40] I disagree.
 A failure to accord procedural fairness may raise a question of law: see Harper v.
 Sauve, 2022 ONSC 5754 at para.
 11. A tenant facing eviction may have a legitimate expectation that they will be able to test “key evidence” that is relied upon to support an eviction order: see Manikam v.
 Toronto Community Housing Corporation, 2019 ONSC 2083 at para 44.
 Here, the LTB emphasized the fears of three tenants who did not attend the hearing. .
 Carr v.
 Brown

 In Carr v.
-Brown (Div Court, 2022) the Divisional Court allowed two appeals of two LTB virtual eviction applications that were decided in a highly confused procedure, one that the court characterized as "haphazard, confusing" [para 40].
+Brown (Div Court, 2022) the Divisional Court allowed two appeals of two LTB virtual eviction applications that were decided in a confused procedure, one that the court characterized as "haphazard, confusing" [para 40].
 The problem seems to have arisen from the member's attempt to hear the two related applications together 'to save time', but excluding the tenants from portions of the case that supposedly didn't involve them.
-The result was legally ludicrous, for example inviting the tenant's to cross-examine on direct examination that they had been excluded from hearing [para 32].
+The result was legally problematic, for example inviting the tenant's to cross-examine on direct examination that they had been excluded from hearing [para 32].

 The court held that the hearing procedure was procedurally unfair, and also an error of law - which allowed it to apply RTA S.210 granting the appeals.
 The case is an example of how administrative law can degrade justice in Ontario.